-- The MSDS Online Program is managed by ETSU's Environmental Health & Safety Office (EH&S).
-EH&S will add all new or updated Safety Data Sheets (SDS) to the database as each department purchases new chemicals. - This program is available 24 hours a day, 7 days a week and can be easily accessed when the internet is available.
+- The MSDS On-line program is managed by ETSU's EH&S department.
+EH&S will update all new or updated Safety Data Sheets (SDS) as department's purchase chemicals.
+The SDS' will be allocated to the appropriate department's inventory of chemicals. - This program is available 24 hours a day, 7 days a week and can be easily accessed where internet is available.
 Hard copies are available through EH&S at 439-6028.